Poll tax (Great Britain): Implementation

-Councils were burdened with the task of pursuing the large numbers of defaulters, many of whom were participating in organised resistance to the charge.
 There is also some evidence that the poll tax had a lasting effect of people not registering themselves on the electoral register to evade collection attempts, possibly because of the false impression that the words "poll tax" created.
 This may have affected the results of the 1992 general election, which ended in a fourth successive Conservative victory, despite most opinion polls pointing to a hung parliament or narrow Labour majority.